 - “They can easily go in a standard envelope.”
 A trifold in the mail just screams of spam.
 Don’t try to church it up by putting it in an envelope – it just makes people even more irritated that they actually put work into opening a piece of junk mail.

-Don’t dump time and money into a print marketing piece that lasts 4 seconds in a secretary’s hands before launched into the trash.
+Don’t dump time and money into a print marketing piece that lasts 4 seconds in a secretary’s hands before being launched into the trash.
 There are more creative ways to communicate.
 For instance, it doesn’t matter what your industry is, you’re marketing to people that like to play.
 So, make a game of the marketing piece.
 We’re not all great at origami, but it’s still more engaging than a bunch of text and stock photos on a page.
 For a few dollars more, you can get even more adventurous – how hard do you think it’ll be to forget a company that sent you this?
 Will this be just as quick to the trash?

-If you’re going to spend money on a marketing piece, make sure it’s a piece that has the creativity and thoughtfulness to the end-user to warrant a return on the investment.
+If you’re going to spend money on a marketing piece, make sure it’s a piece that has the creativity and thoughtfulness of the end-user to warrant a return on the investment.
 You’ll be very glad you did.